 Monthly Phone Plans

 Some cell phone plans can also help you build a credit history in Canada as an immigrant.
-However, you must take out a ‘post-paid’ cell phone plan, and not a ‘prepaid’ one in order for your payments to be reported to the credit bureaus.
+However, you must take out a ‘post-paid’ cell phone plan, and not a ‘prepaid’ one for your payments to be reported to the credit bureaus.

 A prepaid plan doesn’t incur any debt on your part, so timely payments won’t count toward your credit score.
 On the other hand, a post-paid cell phone plan means timely payments are noted on your credit report.
 That said, missed payments will also be reported, so make sure you pay your cell phone bills on time each month.